AjayKrishnaDerebail/ACI-assignments/Assignment1/src/Assignment1/README.md

  Medium
  OK
  This grouping must be based on the parameters totalsportseventsperyear, totalcultureventsperyear, averageannualfee, totalteachercomplaints, totalteacherappreciation

-5. Create a program which generates 3 PDFs, 1 PDF containing Good Schools, 2nd PDF containing Medium Schools and 3rd PDF containing OK schools.
+ 5.Create a program which generates 3 PDFs, 1 PDF containing Good Schools, 2nd PDF containing Medium Schools and 3rd PDF containing OK schools.
    During generation of PDF make sure there are 3 threads used should not be a single thread